HereBeAndre/kaiphy/README.md

 - [ ] Implement Webpack config by adding aliased paths;
 - [ ] Replace CSS files and inline styles with CSS modules;
 - [ ] Keep current GIFs data on browser refresh;
-- [ ] Find efficient way to handle meta status - i.e. show spinner when request to server is still pending;
+- [x] Find efficient way to handle meta status - i.e. show loading when API call is pending and error when it fails - implemented in `post-deadline-implementations` branch, currently not merged into master;
 - [ ] Find more efficient solution to render GIFs in responsive manner;
 - [ ] Install and configure `husky` for pre-commit checks (https://github.com/typicode/husky);
 - [ ] Implement i18n.